-The particulars of employees as required under section 197 read with Rules 5(1), 5(2) and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, as amended for the financial year ended 31^{st} March 2021 have been furnished and are provided in "Annexure IV" to this Report.
+The particulars of employees as required under section 197 read with Rules 5(1), 5(2) and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, as amended for the financial year ended 31st March 2021 have been furnished and are provided in "Annexure IV" to this Report.

 In terms of the first proviso to Section 136 of the Act, the Reports and Accounts are being sent to the shareholders excluding the information required under Rule 5(2) and (3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014.
 Any shareholder interested in obtaining the same may write to the Company Secretary at the Registered Office of the Company.
-The said information is available for inspection by the Members at the Registered Office of the Company up to the date of the 100th Annual General Meeting.
+The said information is available for inspection by the Members at the Registered Office of the Company on any working day of the Company up to the date of the 100th Annual General Meeting.